happybeing/dweb/dweb-cli/README.md

 ```

 ### Browse websites on Autonomi
-Start the dweb server browsing.
+To browse the dweb, first start the server.
 This only needs to be done once until you reboot or shut it down:
 ```
 dweb serve
 ```

-Until you know the address of a website to browse you can start at the *dweb-awesome-links* website - on Autonomi - which contains links to websites built by the community.
+Until you know some websites on Autonomi you can start at the *dweb-awesome-links* website which contains links to websites built by the community.
 Type:
 ```
 dweb open awesome
 ```